gresendesa/cgibank/README.md

   * Execute the following commands to active CGI module
   	- sudo a2enmod cgi
   	- sudo service apache2 restart
+  * Enter the root directory then call make

 ## Apache config
   * Create a virtual host or use default config file with the following options